On Minimization and Learning of Deterministic $\omega$-Automata in the Presence of Don't Care Words: State space minimization

 Once $\sim_{L,D}$ is computed, one can construct $\TLD$ and the corresponding homomorphism from the transition structure of $\A$ onto $\TLD$.
 By Theorem~\ref{thm:prio-opt} one can decide in polynomial time whether there is a parity condition on $\TLD$ such that the resulting language is $D$-equivalent to $L(\A)$.

-Since furthermore the constructed parity condition is optimal, one can also deduce whether there is a Büchi or co-Büchi condition on $\TLD$ that leads to a language that is $D$-equivalent to $L(\A)$. \end{proof}
+Since furthermore the constructed parity condition is optimal, one can also deduce whether there is a B\"uchi or co-B\"uchi condition on $\TLD$ that leads to a language that is $D$-equivalent to $L(\A)$. \end{proof}

-For $D=\emptyset$, this solves the minimization problem for IRC languages and DPAs: \begin{corollary} Given a DPA $\A$, it is decidable in polynomial time whether $L(\A)$ is in $\IB,\IC$, or $\IP$, and a corresponding DBA, DCA, or DPA with informative right-congruence for $L(\A)$ can be constructed in polynomial time if one exists. \end{corollary}
+For $D=\emptyset$, this solves the minimization problem for IRC languages and DPAs, which has independently been obtained in \cite[Theorem 15.2]{ASF22} with a different proof. \begin{corollary} Given a DPA $\A$, it is decidable in polynomial time whether $L(\A)$ is in $\IB,\IC$, or $\IP$, and a corresponding DBA, DCA, or DPA with informative right-congruence for $L(\A)$ can be constructed in polynomial time if one exists. \end{corollary}

 We have seen that one can efficiently check if a language of a DPA has a $D$-minimal automaton with informative $D$-congruence.
 We now analyze the question for which language classes $D$-minimal automata are guaranteed to have informative $D$-congruence.
-As a first observation, we can explain the result from \cite{EisingerK06} that for each WDBAs there is a unique $D$-minimal WDBA in terms of the $D$-congruence. \begin{theorem} Given a WDBA $\mathcal{A}=(\Sigma,Q,\delta,q_0,F)$ with $L:=L(\mathcal{A})$ and a regular set of \textit{don't care words} $D$ with trivial right-congruence, $\mathcal{A}$ is $D$-minimal if and only if it has informative $D$-congruence. \end{theorem} \begin{proof} Clearly, for any $u,v \in \Sigma^*$, it holds that $\delta^*(q_0,u)=\delta^*(q_0,v)$ implies $u \sim_{L,D} v$.
+As a first observation, we can explain the result from \cite{EisingerK06} that for each WDBAs there is a unique $D$-minimal WDBA in terms of the $D$-congruence. \begin{theorem} Given a WDBA $\mathcal{A}=(\Sigma,Q,\delta,q_0,F)$ with $L:=L(\mathcal{A})$ and a regular $\omega$-language of don't care words $D \subseteq \Sigma^\omega$ with trivial right-congruence, $\mathcal{A}$ is $D$-minimal if and only if it has informative $D$-congruence. \end{theorem} \begin{proof} Clearly, for any $u,v \in \Sigma^*$, it holds that $\delta^*(q_0,u)=\delta^*(q_0,v)$ implies $u \sim_{L,D} v$.
 It follows then that $\mathcal{A}$ has at least $Ind(\sim_{L,D})$ states.
 Thus, we can conclude that any WDBA with informative $D$-congruence is $D$-minimal, as well.

 We now show that for each equivalence class $\kappa$ of $\sim_{L,D}$, all $\alpha \in \Sigma^\omega \setminus D$ with infinitely many prefixes in $\kappa$ are in $L$, or all these $\alpha$ are outside $L$.
 This defines an acceptance status for each equivalence class such that for two equivalence classes that are strongly connected (in the transition system $\TLD$) the acceptance status is the same.
 Hence, $\TLD$ can be equipped with a weak acceptance condition such that the accepted language is $D$-equivalent to $L$.